ghartsel/GX-Kernel/content/introduction.md

 routine because an interrupt may not be suspended by the kernel.
 Suspension supports real-time applications at the task level.

-While tasks may be prioritized, primitives do not have a priority attribute.
+While tasks may be prioritized, primitives don't have a priority attribute.
 For example, there is no priority assigned to messages for the SEND and RECV primitives.
 All prioritization is considered with respect to tasks.